|Units by Discipline|

 |Total Units||Price per unit||Bible Exposition||Intercultural Studies||Languages||Philosophy||Practical Ministry||Research / Christian Education||Spiritual Formation||Theology||Electives|

-The mission of the Master of Divinity program at Talbot School of Theology is to equip servant leaders for making disciples worldwide by developing in them an accurate knowledge of the Word of God, the skills necessary to communicate the Gospel effectively, and character worthy of the kingdom of our Lord Jesus Christ for the leading of the church.
+For nearly 65 years, Talbot’s Master of Divinity program has been equipping servant leaders to make disciples worldwide by developing in them an accurate knowledge of the Word of God, the skills necessary to communicate the Gospel effectively, and character worthy of the kingdom of our Lord Jesus Christ to lead the church.

 As a result of the Master of Divinity program, the student will:

 - Behave Christianly by valuing and pursuing Christian character.
 Master of Divinity students will learn an accurate knowledge of self in light of the knowledge of God and will apply course material to their lives.

 - Demonstrate and be committed to an accurate exposition of the Word of God.
 Master of Divinity students will learn pertinent background information for Bible books, the evangelical principles of literary interpretation of the Word of God, and exegetical skills for the exposition of biblical texts from the original languages.

 - Comprehend historical theology.
 Master of Divinity students will be cognizant of and value the historical development of doctrine and the significance of this history for the contemporary situation.